Why did you change to the app?

 Q:

-The previous method of paying for the Gakushoku Pass using a transportation IC card was quite convenient, so why did they switch to an app?
-Problems include the need for a smartphone, the requirement for multiple registrations and logins within the app, poor signal reception at the Hongo Central Cafeteria, and the need to launch the app before making a payment.
-It seems unnatural to require a smartphone for the Gakushoku Pass, which previously only required a deposit and enough money to be deposited into the Gakushoku Pass.
-Furthermore, this transition was carried out arbitrarily and quickly, without any consideration for student opinion, and it clearly shows a disregard for users.
-Second, the app requires multiple logins.
-Since students already have a Gakushoku Pass, additional registrations and logins should be unnecessary, and this feels like an unnecessarily cumbersome process.
-Third, the Hongo Central Cafeteria has poor signal reception due to structural issues, and even if the university's wireless network is used, it is expected to be crowded during peak hours.
-Finally, it could potentially complicate the cash register process.
-Using the app requires multiple operations, such as unlocking the smartphone, logging in, selecting payment options, and selecting a cafeteria pass, which is expected to make the cafeteria even more crowded during peak hours, even with the one-touch cafeteria pass.
-I
+Why switch to an app when the previous payment method using transportation IC cards for the cafeteria pass was perfectly convenient?
+Problems include the need for a smartphone, the requirement for multiple registrations and logins within the app, poor signal reception at the Hongo Central Cafeteria, and the need to launch the app before payment.
+It is unnatural to require a smartphone for the cafeteria pass, which should have been usable with just a deposit and a certain amount of money added to the pass.
+Furthermore, the transition was carried out unilaterally and rapidly without any consideration of student opinions, which can only be described as a disregard for users.
+Secondly, there is the requirement for multiple logins within the app.
+Since students are already registered for the cafeteria pass, further registration and logins should be unnecessary, and it feels like an unnecessarily complicated process is being demanded.
+Thirdly, due to structural issues, the signal reception at the Hongo Central Cafeteria is poor, and even if the university's wireless network is used, congestion is expected during peak hours.
+Finally, it is possible that the checkout process will become more complicated.
+Using the app requires multiple steps, including unlocking the smartphone, logging in, selecting payment options, and choosing a cafeteria pass.
+This is expected to make the already crowded cafeteria even more congested during peak hours, despite the one-touch cafeteria pass system.

 A: